 Helping LMI customers pay for their subscriptions through innovative financing models can be key to providing equitable energy.
-CESA’s Webinar on Community Solar for Low- and Moderate-Income Customers explains LMI subscription considerations and provides examples of each option.
+Clean Energy States Alliance’s (CESA) webinar on Community Solar for Low- and Moderate-Income Consumers explains LMI subscription considerations and provides examples of each option.

 In addition, the following list, drawn from NREL’s Unlocking Solar for Low- and Moderate-Income Residents, depicts potential ways you can help LMI customers pay for their subscriptions: